AY2223S1-CS2103T-W10-4/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to add a task
-2. ModtRekt shows a list of modules
+2.  modtrekt shows a list of modules
 3. User requests to add a task to specific module in the list
-4. ModtRekt adds the task
+4.  modtrekt adds the task

     Use case ends.